jackie-ho/car-repository/resources/01-user-interface/views-101-lesson/readme.md

 ## Independent Practice: Create your own layouts (20 minutes)

-> This should be done as a pair programming exercise.

 Provided the screenshot below of a simple view in an Android app, the teams will try to create the view on their own.